MosheOgalbo/shopping-system-microservices/README.md

 * Implement CI/CD (GitHub Actions) for automated testing/deploys
 * Add unit and integration tests
 * Integrate logging, metrics, and observability

-## Contributing

-Contributions are welcome!
-Please open an Issue or Pull Request on GitHub.

-## License

-Licensed under the MIT License.